 8.2.9.
 Sample B findings will be considered final such that no additional specimen analysis will be permitted.
-The laboratory will inform the NCAA-designated drugtesting agency of all sample B findings.
+The laboratory will inform the NCAA-designated drug-testing agency of all sample B findings.

 8.2.9.1.
-In the event of a positive sample B finding, the NCAA-designated drug-testing agency will contact the director of athletics and/ or their designee at the applicable school and the school shall subsequently notify the student-athlete of the finding, declare the student-athlete ineligible, withhold the student-athlete from all intercollegiate competition and ensure the appropriate implementation of all other related NCAA eligibility procedures.
+In the event of a positive sample B finding, the NCAA-designated drug-testing agency will contact the director of athletics and/or their designee at the school where the drug test was conducted.
+The school shall subsequently notify the student-athlete of the finding, declare the student-athlete ineligible, withhold the student-athlete from all intercollegiate competition and ensure the appropriate implementation of all other related NCAA eligibility procedures.

 8.2.10.
-In the event that a student-athlete tests positive for a substance for which a medical exception may be granted (see Medical Exceptions) and the school has properly submitted an exception request and all required documentation to the NCAA-designated drug-testing agency before it is notified of the sample B findings, the eligibility of the student-athlete may be maintained while the exception request is under review.
+In the event that a school wishes to submit a medical exception (see Medical Exceptions) on behalf of the student-athlete who tested positive, and the school has properly submitted an exception request and all required documentation to the NCAA-designated drug-testing agency before it is notified of the sample B findings, the eligibility of the student-athlete may be maintained while the exception request is under review.